acidburn0zzz/orgs-docs/managing-billing.md

 This page will explain how npm bills for npm Organizations and will teach you how to manage your billing informaton.

-You will need to have the owner role to perform this work.
+You will need to have the Owner role to perform this work.
 For more information on roles, check out the [Roles and Privileges doc].

 <hr/>